Shatranj: Openings

 Openings in shatranj were usually called taʿbīya تَعبِيّة (pl. taʿbīyāt), تَعبِيّات in Arabic, which can be translated as "battle array".
 Due to slow piece development in shatranj, the exact sequence of moves was relatively unimportant.
 Instead players aimed to reach a specific position, tabiya, mostly ignoring the play of their opponent.

 The works of al-Adli and as-Suli contain collections of tabiyat.
 Tabiyat were usually given as position on a half-board with some comments about them.
 The concrete sequence of moves to reach them was not specified.
 In his book Al-Lajlaj analyzed some tabiya in detail.
 He started his analysis from some given opening, for example "Double Mujannah" or "Mujannah–Mashaikhi", and then continued up to move 40, giving numerous variations.

 Piece values

 Both al-Adli and as-Suli provided estimation of piece values in their books on shatranj.
 They used a monetary system to specify piece values.
 For example, as-Suli gives piece values in dirhem, the currency in use in his time:

 Mansubat

 Persian chess masters composed many shatranj problems.
 Such shatranj problems were called manṣūba مَنصوبة (pl. manṣūbāt), منصوبات.
 This word can be translated from Arabic as "arrangement", "position" or "situation".
 Mansubat were typically composed in such a way that a win could be achieved as a sequence of checks.
 One's own king was usually threatened by immediate checkmate.

-One Mansuba is the Dilaram Problem (see diagram).
+One Mansuba is the Dilaram Problem.
 Black threatens immediate checkmate by 1...Ra2#, Ra8#, or either Rb4#.
 But White can win with a two-rook sacrifice: